alexmchale/try.redis/redis-doc/zscore.markdown

 at all, a special 'nil' value is returned.

 **RETURN VALUE**:
-Bulk reply

-the score (a double precision floating point number) represented as string.
+Bulk reply, the score of *member* (a double precision floating point number), represented as string.